Dyson Gen5 Detect vs. V15 Detect

 But these upgrades come at a significant price premium.
 How does the Gen5 Detect compare to the V15 Detect?
 Are these upgrades worth the few hundred dollars you’ll need to spend?

-I’ve tested these vacuums extensively to find out.
+I’ve tested these vacuums extensively to determine the results.

 Introduction to the Dyson Gen5 Detect and V15 Detect